bbatsov/projectile/doc/projects.md

    :related-file #'my/related-file)
 ```

-With the above example, src/test directory can contain same name file for test and its implementation file.
+With the above example, src/test directory can contain the same name file for test and its implementation file.
 For example, "src/foo/abc.cpp" will match to "test/foo/abc.cpp" as test file and "src/foo/abc.cpp.def" as other file.